qiaunna/nd013-c1-vision-starter/README.md

     }

-The image was converted into grayscale (random_rgb_to_gray) 0.02 probability.
+The image was converted into grayscale (random_rgb_to_gray) 0.03 probability.
 RGB images need 24 bits for processing while grayscale only needs 8bits to process.
 Grayscale provides faster processing times and helps with feature distinction.

-The image was converted to adjust the brightness adjust by delta 0.3.
+The image was augmented to adjust the brightness by delta 0.3.
 Over exposure to light can make it harder for the model to distingush the objects features.

-The image was converted to adjust the contrast of the images to make it darker to train the model.
+The image was augmented to the contrast.
 Training the model with darker images can provide a better model for object recognition in darker images.

 ![aug1](https://user-images.githubusercontent.com/22205974/149422482-e5528a26-fd91-495e-bacf-bc847fa214a1.PNG)
 ![aug2](https://user-images.githubusercontent.com/22205974/149422486-b610f83f-b51f-4078-97b6-14711a4ab240.PNG)